 - It’s easier to keep long-term goals and projects in perspective.

 - It has ample space that can be easily decorated with stickers, notes-to-self, or gold stars (because you deserve them!).

 - A large planner lives in your workspace and won’t get lost as easily as a smaller planner.

 Consider one like Bliss Collection’s Monthly Planner Tear Off Pad—it’s handmade, comes with 18 sheets, and has a section on the side for additional notes.
-It would be ideal for a desk or hung on a wall nearby.
+It would be the ideal nursing planner for a desk or hung on a wall nearby.

-While big-picture planning is helpful, when things start to get busy, scheduling the hours and, perhaps, minutes of each day in nursing school can help you stay on top of your schoolwork.
+While big-picture planning is helpful, when things start to get busy, scheduling the hours and, perhaps, minutes of each day in nursing school can help you stay on top of your schoolwork and improve your productivity.
 That’s what a daily and weekly planner is for.

 By writing down your day-to-day assignments, reminders for events like the Nurses week, due dates for papers, etc., you’re actually helping your brain internalize that information (reducing those “Oh no, the quiz is today?” moments).
 Plus, having a paper planner with a weekly view makes it easy to stay organized and when tackling a busy week.
 Research shows that writing things down by hand can actually improve learning and retention.1 A good tip for organization and for studying especially if you’re a nursing student!

 Have a look at NurseInTheMaking’s Complete Nursing School Planner.
 Designed specifically for nursing students, it has both a monthly and weekly task list along with a few other fabulous nursing-student approved features like:

 - A pocket guide to pharmacology available as an add-on